josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_signals.md

 and passing :ref:`ConnectFlags<enum_Object_ConnectFlags>`.

-In the following example, pressing the button for the first time prints Greetings!.
-OneShot disconnects the signal, so pressing the button again does nothing.
+In the following example, pressing the button for the first time prints `Greetings!`. `OneShot` disconnects the signal, so pressing the button again does nothing.

 ```